- Gartner positions itself as a research entity. However, when compared with real research entities, Gartner does not perform well.

 One of the comparisons made in this chapter is between Gartner and the best-known rating company in the world: Consumer Reports.
 The second comparison is with one of the most respected think tanks globally—the RAND Corporation—which has established a reputation for impartiality and sometimes groundbreaking research going back six decades.
 The third comparison is not with a single entity but between Gartner and the academic research system.
 Most research institutions in the US, Europe, and Australia/New Zealand subscribe.
 This chapter is essential as it sets the stage for later chapters.
 My research for this book highlighted that far too frequently, Gartner is discussed in isolation without the broader context of generally-accepted research practice.

 Gartner Versus Consumer Reports on Funding from Rated Entities

 Consumer Reports is the most trusted consumer rating and product-testing agency in the US.
 Consumer Reports has been continually published since 1936.
 Consumer Reports has a very structured and well-designed set of rules that strictly limits the influence of those whose products and services are rated by them.
-Consumer Reports takes no advertising or other forms of payments from those it reviews; instead, it is wholly supported by their subscribers and is the largest subscription-supported website in the US.
+Consumer Reports takes no advertising or other forms of payments from those it reviews; instead, it is wholly supported by its subscribers and is the largest subscription-supported website in the US.
 Compare this to Gartner, which takes money from those companies that it rates, actively solicits more business from current vendors who are customers.
-And solicits vendors who are not customers with what is generally known as aggressive sales tactics which stop just short of promising better results in their ratings.
+And solicits vendors who are not customers with what is generally known as aggressive sales tactics, which stop just short of promising better results in their ratings.

 Gartner Versus Consumer Reports on Vendor Use of Ratings